 ‘Sounds of the Earth’ featured my dawn chorus soundscape this week.
 If you’re a classical music lover like me, you’ll know Martin Handley’s BBC Radio 3 breakfast show, and its Sunday morning Sounds of the Earth slow radio soundscape.
 This feature would revive me as I returned home, rather jaded, from recording the dawn choruses at the Knepp Castle Estate.

 This Sunday, 9 August 2020, it was my turn.
 They featured my dawn chorus recording (above) from the 31 May.
 It’s 4.32am and the dawn chorus is in its full glory, a marvelous cacophony.
 If you listen carefully you can hear two nightingales singing their hearts out, desperate for mates, with the cuckoo and the stork making guest appearances.
-The full Sounds of the Earth feature, with my soundscape, blended with exquisite classical tracks is here (1hr 16m in), including a beautiful piece – White Stork Octet – composed by Helen Ottaway, commissioned to celebrate the first White Storks to breed at Knepp.
+The full Sounds of the Earth feature, with my soundscape, blended with exquisite classical tracks, included a beautiful piece – White Stork Octet – composed by Helen Ottaway, commissioned to celebrate the first White Storks to breed at Knepp.